metoppv/improver/doc/source/metadata/Principles.rst

 Organisation-specific metadata may be added in at the end of the processing chain.

-Low-level metadata will usually only be transitory, required for certain processing steps, but out exposed in the final output.
+Low-level metadata will usually only be transitory, required for certain processing steps, but not exposed in the final output.

 Centralised metadata is key to the use of the final output, providing the required information to understand and exploit the data.